gleijten/LedstripController/README.md

 MCU<H2>2-Channel ledstrip controller for home-assistant controlled by Arduino Giga R3 WiFi</H2>

-I have been searching a long time for a ledstrip controller integrated in Home Assistan, which was not depending on a internet application.
+I have been searching a long time for a ledstrip controller integrated in Home Assistant, which was not depending on a external app for registration<BR>
-(I just like to have all my home automation for myselve and not controlled or registered by external compagnies...) <BR>
 So I decided to do some research and developed my own controller.<BR>

 My requirements: